Becoming Your Best: Building Professional Competencies

 This article supports the following NAEYC Early Learning Program Accreditation standards and topic areas

-Meghann Hickey is a relationship implementation specialist in NAEYC’s Division of Early Learning Systems.
-Previously, she worked for the Early Care and Education Consortium in Washington, DC, and as an infant through prekindergarten teacher in Massachusetts
+Meghann Hickey is a former relationship implementation specialist in NAEYC’s Division of Early Learning Systems.
+She also worked for the Early Care and Education Consortium in Washington, DC, and as an infant through prekindergarten teacher in Massachusetts.